awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

   $ sudo mount -t nfs -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport file-system-DNS-name:/ ~/efs-mount-point
   ```

-  For more information, see [Creating mount targets](accessing-fs.md)\.
+  For more information, see [Creating and managing mount targets](accessing-fs.md)\.
 First, you need to install the NFS client on your EC2 instance\.
 The [Getting Started](getting-started.md) exercise provides step\-by\-step instructions\.
 + **Access Points** – An access point applies an operating system user, group, and file system path to any file system request made using the access point\.
 The access point's operating system user and group override any identity information provided by the NFS client\.
 The file system path is exposed to the client as the access point's root directory\.
 This ensures that each application always uses the correct operating system identity and the correct directory when accessing shared file\-based datasets\.
 Applications using the access point can only access data in its own directory and below\.
 For more information, see [Working with Amazon EFS Access Points](efs-access-points.md)\.

 Mount targets and tags are *subresources* that are associated with a file system\.
 You can only create them within the context of an existing file system\.